adiirockstar/trial-nkosingiphile-xaba/README.md

 ## **Project Structure**

-Personal_Codex_Agent.py: Core logic for loading documents, setting up the Chroma vector store, and creating the RAG chain for question answering.
+- **Personal_Codex_Agent.py**: Core logic for loading documents, setting up the Chroma vector store, and creating the RAG chain for question answering.
-Streamlit.py: Streamlit frontend for user interaction, including file uploads, chat interface, and theme customization.
+- **Streamlit.py**: Streamlit frontend for user interaction, including file uploads, chat interface, and theme customization.
-My content/: Directory to store user-uploaded documents (created automatically if it doesn't exist).
+- **My content/**: Directory to store user-uploaded documents (created automatically if it doesn't exist).
-.env: Environment file for storing the OpenAI API key.
+- **.env**: Environment file for storing the OpenAI API key.

 **Dependencies**
 Key dependencies include:

-**streamlit**: For the web interface.
+- **streamlit**: For the web interface.
-**langchain**: For building the RAG pipeline.
+- **langchain**: For building the RAG pipeline.
-**langchain-huggingface**: For embeddings using the all-MiniLM-L6-v2 model.
+- **langchain-huggingface**: For embeddings using the all-MiniLM-L6-v2 model.
-**langchain-openai**: For interacting with OpenAI's GPT-4o-mini model.
+- **langchain-openai**: For interacting with OpenAI's GPT-4o-mini model.
-**chromadb**: For the vector database.
+- **chromadb**: For the vector database.
-**PyPDF2**: For extracting text from PDF files.
+- **PyPDF2**: For extracting text from PDF files.
-**python-dotenv**: For loading environment variables.
+- **python-dotenv**: For loading environment variables.

 Install all dependencies using: pip install streamlit langchain langchain-huggingface langchain-openai chromadb PyPDF2 python-dotenv